• Skip to primary navigation

 • Make your batter very thin so that pouring is easy enough.
 If you feel the batter is thick add little more water.

-• If the batter becomes very runny add 1-2 tbsp rice flour and adjust it.
+• If the batter becomes very runny add 1-2 tablespoon rice flour and adjust it.

 • You can powder oats and store it in advance so that its very helpful during our morning hurry burries.